bhoamikhona/javascript/Section 15/README.md

 - `location` - It is a big object that contains a lot of mehtods and properties in the browsers.
 - `location.reload()`
   - The `reload()` mehtod of the `Location` interface reloads the current URL, like the refresh button.

+### Final Considerations

+- 10 Additional Feature Ideas: Challenges
+  - Ability to edit a workout
+  - Ability to delete a workout
+  - Ability to delete all workouts
+  - Ability to sort workouts by a certain field (e.g. distance)
+  - Re-build running and cylcing objects coming from local storage
+  - More realistic error and confirmation messages
+  - Ability to position the map to show all workouts
+  - Ability to draw lines and shapes instead of just points
+  - Geocode location from coordinates
+  - Display weather data for workout time and place

 ## Author